 What I mean by that is that certain topics offer the possibility to include some grammar.

 You see that pattern with some of the most famous books to teach English such as Touchstone and Interchange.
 They provide grammar lessons in context through dialogues, reading, and listening tasks.

 When you teach daily routines you can reinforce what learners know about the simple present.

-The same can be said about topics such as setting goals in English, perfect topic to teach how make sentences using future tenses and other expressions such as I hope to, I would like to and I wish.
+The same can be said about topics such as setting goals in English, the perfect topics to teach how to make sentences using future tenses, and other expressions such as I hope to, I would like to and I wish.

 Table of Contents

 There are two main approaches to teaching grammar, the deductive and inductive approaches.

 The deductive approach is the traditional method to teach grammar in which the professor explains the rules and provides practices to make sure students understand.

 An Inductive approach is an approach in which grammar rules are not given to students, the students have to put together sentences by paying attention to samples of the target language provided by the teacher.